omniti-labs/ansible-dk/README.md

 ### Contributors

-This is a project sponsored by OmniTI Labs, the FOSS initiative of OmniTI COmputer Consulting (www.omniti.com).
+This is a project sponsored by OmniTI Labs, the FOSS initiative of OmniTI (omniti.com).
 Community contributors are welcome, and maintainers may join after a vetting period.

  * Clinton Wolfe, DevOps Practice Lead at OmniTI
  * Rick Pufky, DevOps Generalist at OmniTI